verrazzano/verrazzano/install/README.md

 When you use the OCI DNS installation, you need to provide a Verrazzano name (`env-name`) that will be used as part of the domain name used to access Verrazzano ingresses.
-For example, you could use `sales` as an `env-name`, yielding `sales.us.v8o.example.com` as the sales related domain (assuming the domain and zone names listed above).
+For example, you could use `sales` as an `env-name`, yielding `sales.us.v8o.example.com` as the sales-related domain (assuming the domain and zone names listed previously).

 Run the following scripts in order:
 ```